fbpx

 5. Free up learning managers time

-What artificial intelligence does have the potential to do is to change the way teaching is done, and to free up time for teachers to spend on the more ‘human’ side of the profession.
+What AI does have the potential to do is to change the way teaching is done, and to free up time for teachers to spend on the more ‘human’ side of the profession.
 Many teachers we speak to express frustration at the amount of their day which is taken up with administrative tasks, preventing them from teaching effectively.
 If artificial intelligence can increasingly shoulder some of that burden, then that balance can shift in the right direction.

 To learn more about how Titus is helping organisations streamline learning by integrating systems and promoting automation, please get in touch.